Report finds 'no racist intent' behind song 'Eyes of Texas' - WHIZ News

 The 58-page report, released Tuesday, was commissioned last year by school President Jay Hartzell after a group of Texas athletes, most notably football players, demanded the school drop the song as part of racial injustice protests.

-The issue erupted into a tempest of fan outrage when football players chose to leave the field instead of taking part in the traditional sing-along with fans after several games.
+Football players sparked outrage among alumni when they chose to leave the field instead of taking part in the traditional sing-along with fans after several games.
 Some fans sent emails to Hartzell warning the school would lose financial donors.

-Written in 1903 and sung to the tune the tune of “I’ve Been Working on the Railroad,” the song is an old standard in Longhorns country.
-For decades, it has been sung after games and graduation ceremonies and is a popular sing-along at weddings and even funerals
+Written in 1903 and sung to the tune of “I’ve Been Working on the Railroad,” the song is an old standard in Longhorns country.
+For decades, it has been sung after games and graduation ceremonies, and is a popular sing-along at weddings and even funerals

 It has also been a sore subject for decades for some minority students.
 The title was taken from a favored saying of a former school president who had reportedly mimicked remarks by Confederate Gen. Robert E. Lee.
-The song was routinely performed by musicians in blackface at minstrel shows.
+The song was routinely performed by musicians in blackface.

 The panel was not charged with making a decision on the song’s future.
-Hartzell, with the strong backing of the school’s Board of Regents, had already decided the song would stay.
-In a interview prior it the study’s release, Hartzell insisted that did not undermine the report’s credibility.
+Hartzell, with the strong backing of the school’s Board of Regents, had already decided the song would stay and insisted that did not undermine the report’s credibility.

-Hartzell reiterated the song will continue to played at games and events.
+Hartzell reiterated the song will continue to be played at games and events.

 “This report gives us a common set of facts for more conversations,” Hartzell said.
 “It’s possible the committee could have uncovered something that could have caused us to reconsider.
 It did not.”

 One of the few issues still to be determined was campus participation, particularly among Longhorns athletes.
-New football coach Steve Sarkisian has previously said his team will sing the song “proudly” after games per tradition.

-The report included a recommendation that students not be required to sing the song.
+New football coach Steve Sarkisian has said his team will sing the song “proudly” after games but the report included a recommendation that students not be required to sing it.

 “Nobody has been, or will be, required to sing the song,” Hartzell said.
 “That’s going to be going forward the way we continue to operate.
 We hope that as people go through the report, read through the facts, they’ll find ways to participate in some way.
 Whether it’s the case of the athletes standíng on the field, or the fans in the stands as we sing, there’s going to be no punishment, no mandate, no requirement if people choose not to participate.”

-Hartzell said he planned to meet Tuesday with the the football team and other athletes.
+Hartzell said he planned to meet Tuesday with the football team and other athletes.

 “They started this, they should get to hear about the report first,” Hartzell said.
 “I hope we’ll get more to a point of mutual respect where if you choose to sing and I don’t, we don’t necessarily judge something about each other in a stark way.”